exercism/deprecated-mentors/tracks/ruby/exercises/grains/README.md

 - With a compound conditional `(< 1 || > 64)` -> Extract the compound conditional in a separate method
 - With a range conditional -> `cover?` has better performance than something like `between` (because `cover?` doesn't iterate over the range but calculates).

-- With a non-maths solution -> `inject` or `reduce` are sub-optimal, suggest `sum` (Ruby 2.4+)
+- With a non-maths solution, on `total` -> `inject` or `reduce` are sub-optimal, suggest `sum` (Ruby 2.4+)
+- If the solution uses iteration on the `square` method instead of using exponentiation, consider challenging the student to write out the sequence of grains and ask them if they see a pattern that may point to a simpler solution (1, 2, 4, 8, ...).

+- If the solution uses `64` in multiple places, suggest extracting the number to a constant.
+[This link](https://refactoring.guru/replace-magic-number-with-symbolic-constant) can be a good resource to share.

 ### Talking points
 - Naming things is so relevant for this exercise.
 What does the magic number 64 means?
 Parameter name: is it a 'number' or...?
+- Following the above, perhaps discuss the concept of [magic numbers](https://refactoring.guru/replace-magic-number-with-symbolic-constant) and why we tend to replace them by constants or similar named constructs.
-- Constants (and naming them)
+- Constants (and naming them).